Readers Question: explain how economists define ‘full employment’?

 Optimal Unemployment Level

 Another definition of full employment would be the ‘optimal’ level of unemployment.
-In practise, an economy will never have zero unemployment because there is inevitably some frictional unemployment.
+In practice, an economy will never have zero unemployment because there is inevitably some frictional unemployment.
 This is the unemployment where people take time to find the best job for them.
 Frictional unemployment is not necessarily a bad thing.
 It is better people take time to find a job suitable for their skill level, rather than get the first job that comes along.
 Generally, you may expect frictional unemployment to cause an unemployment rate of 2-3%.
 Therefore, some economists may claim that unemployment of less than 3% indicates ‘full employment’ – or at least very close.

 Full Employment and Full Capacity